shshaw/Splitting/docs/guide.md

 ### Using a CDN

 > CDN use is only recommended for demos / experiments on platforms like [CodePen](https://codepen.io).
-For production use, bundle Splitting using the [NPM package](#using-npm) and Webpack or your preferred code bundler.
+For production use, bundle Splitting using the [NPM package](#using-npm) with Webpack or your preferred code bundler.

 You can get the latest version of Splitting off of the [unpkg CDN](https://unpkg.com) and include the necessary files as follows.